DOI-ONRR/doi-extractives-data/_how-it-works/lwcf.md

 {% include selector.html %}

-Administered by the [National Park Service](https://www.nps.gov/subjects/lwcf/index.htm), the LWCF provides competitive grants to states for local preservation and recreation projects, along with a federal portion to acquire lands and waters for public recreation or cultural preservation.
+Administered by the National Park Service, the [Land and Water Conservation Fund](https://www.nps.gov/subjects/lwcf/index.htm) provides competitive grants to states for local preservation and recreation projects, along with a federal portion to acquire lands and waters for public recreation or cultural preservation.

 ## Funding priorities
 The LWCF funds landscape conservation, outdoor recreation, and the needs of local communities, including: